 A pesco-vegetarian follows a pescatarian diet, which includes eggs and dairy products, and the occasional consumption of chicken and fish, but excludes red meat.

-By this I mean a grudge, not the flesh of a cow!
-I just used this slang to create a controversial, clickworthy title – clever, huh?
+By “beef” I mean a grudge, not the flesh of a cow!
+I just used this slang to create a controversial, click-worthy title.
+Clever, huh?

-You see, vegans see going vegetarian as a stopgap on the pathway to veganism.
+Vegans tend to see going vegetarian as a stop-gap on the pathway to veganism.
 Indeed, like myself, many vegans go vegetarian before making the full transition.

-So vegans commend those who go vegetarian, but this does come with an expectation of serious intent to go vegan, and to do so as soon as possible.
+Vegans commend those who go vegetarian, but this does come with an expectation of a serious intent to go vegan, and to do so as soon as possible.

 So, if it has been two years since you went vegetarian, expect some tough love from your vegan friends.